 The new 9,500 square-foot School in the Woods will replace four existing modular buildings and will increase student capacity and continue to support its robust community outreach program and home school academy.
 Flexible learning suites, outdoor learning spaces, and a curiosity center will support the School’s academically challenging “naturalist” based curriculum for fourth grade students.

-Currently in the design and preconstruction planning phases, construction of the new School in the Woods is estimated to be completed in the summer of 2018.
+Currently in the design and preconstruction planning phases, construction of the new School in the Woods is estimated to be completed in late 2018.